mynameisrufus/devski/README.md

 Zsh note: Modify your `~/.zshenv` file instead of `~/.bash_profile`

-Symlink your sites dir to your devski enabled dir
+Symlink your sites dir to your devski enabled dir with `devski link` this is equivalent to:

 ```shell
 rm -rf /opt/boxen/config/nginx/sites